top of page

 BOOK IN PROGRESS

-AFRICAN AMERICAN PROTEST PAGEANTS: DU BOIS, TERRELL, AND THE DRAMA OF THE 1932 GEORGE WASHINGTON BICENTENNIAL
+BLACK ACTIVISTS WRITE WHEATLEY AND WASHINGTON: TERRELL, DU BOIS, AND THE DRAMA OF THE 1932 GEORGE WASHINGTON BICENTENNIAL

 The pageants and plays written for George Washington’s 1932 Bicentennial exist on a stylistic continuum from allegory to history.
 While white-authored plays represent African Americans on the periphery, pageant plays by activists Mary Church Terrell and W.E.B.
 Du Bois place them center-stage and ask us to revise our view of Washington.